Why SEO matters for UK businesses

 In the UK, pay particular attention to:

-Evaluate keywords on three dimensions: search volume (how many people search it), keyword difficulty (how competitive it is to rank), and commercial intent (how likely searchers are to buy).
-High-volume, low-difficulty keywords with strong commercial intent are your priority targets.
+Evaluate keywords on three dimensions: search volume (how many people search it), ranking competitiveness (how many strong, established pages already occupy page one), and commercial intent (how likely searchers are to buy).
+High-volume, lower-competition keywords with strong commercial intent are your priority targets.

 On-page optimisation